mkohli1997/Facial-Expression-Gender/575_Final_Project_Group_9.md

 ##### 4.2 Expression Recognition Model with “Disgust”

 The publicly available FER-2013 emotion dataset is one of the more commonly used emotion recognition datasets for training expression recognition models, and has seven classification categories: “Anger”, “Fear”, “Disgust”, “Happy”, “Neutral”, “Sad”, and “Surprise”.
 However, these categories contain highly variable numbers of images: from 567 in the “Disgust” category to 9299 in the “Happy” category.
 Machine learning in CNNs is highly dependent on having roughly equal sizes of classification categories – otherwise, a model may simply learn to not classify an image as belonging to a category because it was trained on far fewer images of that category, and in order to minimize loss it learned a bias against that category in general.
 The opposite case can be true of categories with larger numbers of images.
 Therefore, once we had created an architecture that we were satisfied with, we trained three different models: one with all the images in the FER-2013 dataset, one with the extremely underpopulated “Disgust” label removed, and one with the “Disgust” label removed and the numbers of all other training categories normalized to exactly 4000 images each.
-The architecture of the network is shown **on the right**.
-It includes a number of the features present in the gender recognition architecture, as well as the inclusion of a new feature, a Batch Normalization layer, as discussed in the **Related Work** section.
+The architecture of the network is shown below.
+It includes a number of layers present in the gender recognition architecture, as well as the inclusion of an additional Batch Normalization layer, as discussed in the **Related Work** section.
 This layer helps in reducing training time for the network, but also has marginal effects on decreasing validation loss in general.

 There is a single difference the architectures of used for the three models: the output layer for Model 1 (full dataset) had an output layer with 7 nodes (one corresponding to each label), while the architectures used for the datasets with “Disgust” removed had 6 nodes in the output layer.
 For the first model (Model 1), this architecture was trained on the full FER-2013 dataset.
 As with the gender model, a 75-25 training/testing data split was used.
 Weights were returned when validation loss was roughly minimized (more on this below).
 Each of the following models were trained using back propagation over 100 epochs each.